 Transfer Undergraduate Students

 NMSU evaluates eligible courses for NMSU transfer equivalency from postsecondary institutions that are regionally accredited or are candidates for regional accreditation.
-Credits from non-accredited institutions may be evaluated after the student has shown acceptable performance at NMSU for two semesters of full time enrollment.
-NMSU Colleges may have additional requirements for course transfer please the College for more information.
+Credits from non-accredited institutions may be evaluated, by the student's academic college, after the student has shown acceptable performance at NMSU for two semesters of full-time enrollment.
+Academic colleges, within NMSU, may have additional requirements for course transfer.
+Please contact the College Dean's Office for more information.

 Transfer students are subject to the same graduation requirements as all NMSU baccalaureate-degree (bachelor's) seeking students.
 Thirty (30) of the last 36 credit hours for every degree to be awarded from NMSU must be earned at NMSU.

 Community/Junior college transfer students may be admitted and classified on the basis of acceptable credits earned at a two-year institution.
 However, transfer students are subject to the same graduation requirements as all NMSU-Las Cruces campus baccalaureate-seeking students.
 This includes the required minimum number of 48 upper division credits from courses numbered 300 or above and the requirement that the last 30 credits must be earned through this university.

 NOTE: Students currently enrolled at an NMSU Community College (Alamogordo, Dona Ana, Carlsbad or Grants) are not considered transfer students.
 If a student wants to change campuses they must submit a Change of Campus form.

 Transfer Students- Admission Requirements

 - Transfer students must provide official transcripts sent directly from the University Student Records Office of each previously attended institution to the NMSU Admissions Office or official transcripts will be accepted if delivered in person only if in a sealed envelope from the granting institution and with current issue date.
 Official transcripts must be received before the date of registration.